halsten-dev/komok/docs/projects/menu_manager/managing_child_and_dynamic_menu.md

 So the item list of this menu will need constant update.
 Everytime we open a project in DevTracker the menu should be updated.

+I guess that a function that returns a list of menuitems that is called at every menu update should work fine enough.